We’d like to shed some light on the 7 stages of Alzheimer’s disease.

 Stage 7 – Very severe cognitive decline (severe dementia)

-The following behaviors have also been observed:
+The following behaviours can also be observed:

 ● inability of the brain to control the body